canhminhdo/FOM/README.md

 `red p |~> ((q |~> p) |~> r) =?= p |~> r in FOM-FULL .`

-- Checking validity of the axiom (O5) of orthomodular implication algebra
+- Checking the validity of the axiom (O5) of orthomodular implication algebra

 `red (((p |~> q) |~> q) |~> r) |~> (p |~> r) =?= top in FOM-NF .`